 The Group applies simplified approach in calculating expected credit loss (ECL).
 Under this approach, the Group generally establishes a provision matrix that is based on its historical credit loss experience and adjusted for forward-looking factors specific to the debtors and the economic environment.
-Allowance for ECL and the provision for ECL on receivables from tuition and other fees as of and for the year ended December 31, 2022 amounted to P337.62 million and P120.41 million, respectively.
+Allowance for ECL and the provision for ECL on receivables from tuition and other fees as of and for the year ended December 31, 2023 amounted to P375.8 million and P43.9 million, respectively.

 The Group's calculation of allowance for ECL is significant to our audit as it involves the exercise of significant management judgment.
-Key areas of judgment include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model such as the expected life of the financial asset and timing and amount of expected net recoveries from defaulted accounts; and incorporating forward-looking information (called overlays), including the impact of the coronavirus pandemic, in calculating ECL.
+Key areas of judgment include: segmenting the Group's credit risk exposures; defining default; determining assumptions to be used in the ECL model such as the expected life of the financial asset and timing and amount of expected net recoveries from defaulted accounts; and incorporating forward-looking information (called overlays) in calculating ECL.